 "Unfortunately, our conclusion is that they are still at risk of extinction," says Lynne Barre of NOAA.
 She's the specialist tasked with the difficult job of helping boost the population of our resident southern orca population.
 What numbered near 100 in the mid 90s, now has fallen 20 percent in 20 years.
 The population now stands at only 78.
 "They need to be protected as endangered species."

 Three Washington state environmental groups -- Orca Relief Citizens’ Alliance, Seawolf and Center for Biological Diversity -- petitioned the federal government in November to create a whale protection zone along the western side of San Juan Island.

 The protection zone would go from Mitchell Point down to the southernmost end of the island at Cattle Point.

-"The time to act is now," said Scott West, with Orca Relief.
+"The time to act is now," says Scott West with Orca Relief.

 He spent two decades as an enforcement officer for the EPA and was drawn to this cause because of the beauty and iconic nature of the Southern Resident killer whale as a symbol of the Pacific Northwest.

-"We can't do it yesterday, but we can do it today," he said, overlooking Puget Sound from the Bell Street overlook in downtown Seattle.
+"We can't do it yesterday, but we can do it today," he says, overlooking Puget Sound from the Bell Street overlook in downtown Seattle.